GitoriousLispBackup/zxcvorak/xkb/README.md

     </xkbConfigRegistry>

-Note: You may only need to add the XML snipped to one of the two files, depending on how your keyboard is installed in X11 and what driver it uses.
+Note: You may only need to add the XML snippet to one of the two files, depending on how your keyboard is installed in X11 and what driver it uses.